pandosme/pandosme.github.io/docs/_posts/2024-04-14-Customized-Object-Analytics.md

 categories: [Node-RED]
 ---

-For systems that rely on object detection analytics to be used for visual augmentation, automation or injected for database applications.
+For systems that needs object analytics detection/trackers/path to be used for visual augmentation, automation or injected for database applications.

 ## Typical use cases:
 * Detection